Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt2.md

 "How’s our guest?"
 Bruuk asked him.

 "Safely in stasis, and staying there until the Clan takes him.
-Can’t have him spreading DNA all over the ship if the House comes to do another inspection…"
+Can’t have him spreading DNA all over the ship if the House comes to do another inspection..."

 "Probably for the best with that wound anyway."